brendengerber/invoice-app/README.md

 Location: `https://api.invoice-app.naughty-cat.com`
 Useage: In order to test routes in browser, make sure to visit the authentication [URL](https://api.invoice-app.naughty-cat.com/authentication/github).
 Once you have authenticated a cookie will be stored in your browser and sent on subsequent requests.
 If you want to test routes with postman, visit a route in browser click inspect => application => cookies and copy the sid string.
 Then in postman click headers and add "cookie" as the key and "connect.sid=some-long-string" which you copied in the previous step.

+Note: Any rought accessed by an unauthenticated user will return status 401, which can be included in if statement checks on all fetches on the front end.
+If unauthorized, redirect to the login url.

 ### **1. AUTHENTICATION ENDPOINTS**

 ### Endpoint: Github User Authentication